eminn-a/Travel-World/README.md

 ## Features

 - **User Registration and Authentication**: Secure user signup and login functionalities.
-- **Search and Filter**: Users can search and filter travel packages based on destination, price, and duration.
 - **Booking System**: Users can book travel packages and receive confirmation.
+- **Blog System**: Users can view blog posts related to travel packages and updates.
-- **Admin Panel**: Admins can manage travel packages, bookings, and user information.
+- **Admin Panel**: Admins can manage travel packages, bookings, and blog information.
 - **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies